racerxdl/kicad-board-collection/README.md

 * I haven't tested any of those designs
 * They're made for generating STEP files and not GERBER files
-* You will not blame me if something doesn't work as expected
+* You will not blame me or anyone that contributed to this repository if something doesn't work as expected

 ## Contributing